-The Business VP either defines a Vision, which focuses his team in a direction, or defines a Challenge.
-The Challenge has an accomplish by date.
+The Business VP either defines a Vision, which focuses his team in a direction or defines a Challenge.
+The Challenge has an accomplished by date.

 Challenge: For instance, He may need to accommodate 30% business growth in the next 3 years.

 Alternate Challenge: Decrease the time through a Value Stream Map by 1 week within one year.

 The VP is considered a Coach to the Value Stream Manager and the Value Stream Manager is considered a Learner relative to the VP.

 Coach and Learner come as a combination.
 The Coaches responsibility is to guide the Learner through the process.

 Subsequently, the Learner does just that, learns.
 These two individuals act as a team.
 Every Coach has a Learner and every Learner has a Coach.
 This concept propagates all the way up to the VP.
 There are 6 predefined questions that every Coach can start with.

 The Value Stream Manager is key in generating 11 Continuous Improvement Ideas per person per year and has responsible of: